 - Sensorineural Hearing Loss: A sensorineural loss results from some damage to the inner ear (cochlea).
 Sometimes referred to as a nerve-related hearing loss or nerve deafness.
 The loss can range from mild to profound and often affects certain frequencies more than others.
 The only treatment for sensorineural hearing loss at present is hearing aids.

-- Mixed Hearing Loss: A mixed loss is as it sounds a mix of both conductive and sensorineural hearing losses that occurs in both the inner and outer or middle ear.
-Mixed hearing loss tends to be pretty rare.
+- Mixed Hearing Loss: A mixed loss is as it sounds a mix of both conductive and sensorineural hearing losses that occur in both the inner and outer or middle ear.
+A mixed hearing loss tends to be pretty rare.

 Let's look at those a little closer

 What can cause a conductive hearing loss?

 A conductive hearing loss is caused by anything that interferes with the transmission of sound from the outer to the inner ear.
 That could be a malformation of the outer ear, ear canal, or middle ear structures, or a perforated eardrum all of which will cause a conductive hearing loss (this may be corrected surgically).
 Fluid buildup in the middle ear caused by colds or upper respiratory tract infections will cause a temporary hearing loss (temporary, should pass with the condition that caused it).
 Ear infection formally called otitis media, (an infection of the middle ear that causes an accumulation of fluid) will interfere with the movement of the eardrum and ossicles. (this can be temporary, but chronic ongoing otitis media can cause permanent damage). so the causes of a conductive hearing loss can be classified as: